GuideLines for Day tramps

 - If required, the leader should advertise “Bring ice axe and crampons and know how to use them”.

 - It is strongly recommended that a leader should have a Bothy bag for a tramp above the snowline.
 A Bothy bag is now available in the beacon bag at each of the service stations.
+When taking a Bothy bag write BB beside the number of the beacon being taken in the log book.

 - All Tramp Leaders should have a working cell phone they can be contacted on.